Skip to content

 More about my professional footprints

-If you are interested in my journey and what got me here, I wrote about some of my personal histories and struggles.
-I also spoke about my childhood experience and journey in some of the following interviews:
+If you are interested in my personal journey and what got me here, I wrote about some of my personal histories and struggles.
+I also spoke about my childhood experience and journey in this conversation with the brilliant Adam Williams from Humanitou.

 I look forward to being with you!